 XIII.
-Pupil Harassment under State Law
+Harassment under Other Laws

-Under state law, pupil harassment includes behavior towards pupils based, in whole or in part, on sex, which substantially interferes with a pupil's school performance or creates an intimidating, hostile, or offensive school environment.
-Any such pupil harassment may be reported to the Title IX Coordinator.
-The Title IX Coordinator shall be responsible for addressing such allegations, including conducting an investigation, if appropriate, pursuant to this Policy and Policy 411 and 411.1.
+Other state and federal laws prohibit harassment of employees on the basis of sex, including Title VII and the Wisconsin Fair Employment Act.
+Employees may bring complaints of such harassment to the Title IX Coordinator.
+The Title IX Coordinator shall be responsible for addressing such allegations, including conducting an investigation, if appropriate, pursuant to this Policy and Policy 511 and 512.

-If a student, or parent or guardian acting on behalf of the student, files a complaint alleging harassment on the basis of sex only under state law, the Title IX Coordinator shall consider any appropriate action, including requiring the student to follow any general student harassment procedure adopted to comply with state law prohibiting harassment based on sex.
+If an employee files a complaint alleging harassment on the basis of sex under state law or Title VII, the Title IX Coordinator shall consider any appropriate action, including directing the employee to follow any general employee harassment procedure adopted to comply with state law prohibiting harassment based on sex.
 However, the Title IX Coordinator may determine that it is appropriate to proceed with the complaint under this Title IX Sexual Harassment policy, including resolution of the allegations under the grievance process.

-Legal References: Title IX of the Education Amendment of 1972 Title IX regulations, 34 C.F.R.
-Part 106 Wis.
-Stat. §118.13 Wisconsin Administrative Code PI 9
+LEGAL REFERENCES: Title IX of the Education Amendment of 1972 Title IX regulations, 34 C.F.R.
+Part 106 Title VII of the Civil Rights Act of 1964 Wis.
+Stat. §§ 111.31-111.395

-APPROVED: August 5, 2020
+APROVED: August 5, 2020